UNITED REFORMED CHURCH

 The church choir

 Our choir has become rather depleted in recent years, and we would welcome new singers in all voice parts.
 We lead the singing at the Sunday service, especially after the band leaves us.
-We meet to rehearse on Friday evenings at 8:00pm.
-Contact the choir leader, Peter Campbell Smith for details.
+We meet to rehearse on Friday evenings.
+Contact Peter Campbell Smith for details.

 The worship band